Mankind00/Mankind00/README.md

 - 📫 Here is how to reach me...
 You can reach me on twitter ---> https://twitter.com/its_mankind
 - or through my Linkedin account -->  https://www.linkedin.com/in/abdulazeez-makinde-5b69251a6/

 Well, Now that you're here you can definitely check out my repo...
-I've some great stuff rolling out
+I've got some great stuff rolling out

 <!---
 Mankind00/Mankind00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.